Student Affairs

 The Holistic Well-Being pillar supports student success through strategically integrated resources for total well-being.
 This pillar of programs and services support both the psychological and physical well-being of university students.
 This integrated well-being model creates a campus culture that values health and wellness as a key component of success for students while attending the University and in their future lives.
 This pillar is comprised of the following units and programs: Wolfpack Wellness Center, Health Education & Promotion; Spiritual Life, Student Recreation Center, and the Counseling Center.

-The Office of the Dean of Students' pillar is comprised of: Ballet Folklorico, Residence Life & Housing, Student Conduct & Community Standards, and Student Leadership, Involvement, Career Services and Engagement, known as S.L.I.C.E.
+Student Life's pillar is comprised of: Student Leadership, Involvement, Career Engagement, known as S.L.I.C.E.
 SLICE provides students with co-curricular learning and leadership development opportunities through activities, events, student organizations, fraternity and sorority life, orientation and transition programs, and career development, which promote and enhance their student experience and provide them with a sense of belonging at the University.
-SLICE includes the following areas: Associated Students’ Government; Orientation & University Events; Career Services; Student Involvement and Organizations; Fraternity and Sorority Life; Student Affairs' Marketing, Non-Traditional/Commuter Student Programs; First-Generation, and Parent and Family Programs.
-The Office of the Dean of Students' pillar provides opportunities, including a broad range of programs and activities that support the social, cultural, and intellectual vitality of student life for students both off and on campus.
+SLICE includes the following areas: Orientation & University Events; Career Services; Student Involvement and Organizations; Fraternity and Sorority Life; Student Affairs' Marketing, Non-Traditional/Commuter Student Programs; First-Generation, and Parent and Family Programs.
+Student Life's pillar provides opportunities, including a broad range of programs and activities that support the social, cultural, and intellectual vitality of student life for students both off and on campus.